 In September 1991, Tom, Sharon, and Wallace formed Crofts, Callaway & Jefferson as the first appellate specialty firm in Texas.
 Charles A. Gonzalez, former Judge of the 57th District Court, temporarily joined the firm in 1998 to establish a mediation practice before replacing his father, Henry B. Gonzalez, as a member of the United States House of Representatives.

-As our tenth anniversary approached in 2001, Governor Rick Perry appointed Wallace to be an Associate Justice on the Supreme Court of Texas.
-Wallace was elected to a full term on the Supreme Court in 2002.
-On September 14, 2004, Governor Perry announced the appointment of Wallace as the 26th Chief Justice of the Supreme Court.
-At the end of 2003, Tom Crofts retired from management and became "Of Counsel" to the firm.
-The tradition of excellence the founding shareholders helped to create continues at Crofts & Callaway.
-Tom Crofts is a Fellow in the American Academy of Appellate Lawyers.
-Sharon Callaway served as Chairperson of the Texas Pattern Jury Charge Committee on Business, Consumer, and Employment Law from 1997 to 2004.
-Sharon is a frequent speaker at CLE seminars.
+As our tenth anniversary approached in 2001, Governor Rick Perry appointed Wallace to the Supreme Court of Texas where he served until October 1, 2013 (including nine years as Chief Justice) when he resigned to re-enter private practice.
+At the end of 2003, Tom retired from management and became "Of Counsel" to the firm.
+The tradition of excellence continues at Crofts & Callaway.
+Tom is a Fellow in the American Academy of Appellate Lawyers.
+Sharon served as Chairperson of the Texas Pattern Jury Charge Committee on Business, Consumer, and Employment Law from 1997 to 2004, currently serves on PJC Oversight Committee, and has been a frequent speaker at CLE seminars.
 Tom and Sharon are board-certified in civil appellate law by the Texas Board of Legal Specialization.